sufrin/ThreadCSO/net/README.md

 Finally, the following constructs a UDP datagram channel that has a "bespoke" wire encoding for messages that consist of sequences of records.
-The bespoke encoding is determined implicitly.
+The bespoke encoding for `Type` is determined implicitly by composing bespoke encodings (the implicit objects) for its component types:

-    import io.threadcso.net.streamer.Encoding.Primitive._
     import io.threadcso.net.streamer.Encoding._
     case class Record(name: String, value: Seq[Int))
     type Type = Seq[Record]
-    implicit object `IntSeq*`     extends Sequence[Int]
+    implicit object `Seq[Int]*` extends `Seq*`[Int]
-    implicit object `Record*`     extends `2cons`[Record, String, Seq[Int]](Record.apply, Record.unapply)
+    implicit object `Record*`   extends `2-Case*`[Record, String, Seq[Int]](Record.apply, Record.unapply)
-    implicit object `RecordSeq*`  extends Sequence[Record]
+    implicit object `Type*`     extends `Seq*`[Record]
     val channel4: TypedUDPChannel[Type, Type] =
-           UDPChannel.bind(host, port, new DataStreamChannelFactory[Type]())
+           UDPChannel.bind(host, port, new StreamerChannel[Type]())

-What the above channel constructions have in common is that they declare the wire protocol by passing a `ChannelFactory` of the appropriate kind to a method that determines the transport.
+What all the above channel constructions have in common is that they declare the wire protocol by passing a `TypedChannelFactory` of the appropriate kind:

-Two simple factories determine wire encodings for `String`; they are provided to show the detail of what is, in general, expected  of a factory, and the extent to which account can be taken in a factory of the specific form of transport that will be used.
-Any factory / wire-encoding can be defined ad-hoc by following this pattern, but there are better (and more reliable) ways of doing this.
+    io.threadcso.net.factory.StringChannelCRLF
+    io.threadcso.net.factory.StringChannelUTF8
+    io.threadcso.net.factory.StreamerChannel[Type]

+to a method that determines the transport and an endpoint port.

+    TCPChannel.connected(host, port, StringChannelUTF8)
+    SSLChannel.client(TLSCredential(null, null), host, port, StringChannelCRLF)
+    UDPChannel.bind(host, port, new StreamerChannel[Type]())

+Two simple factories determine wire encodings for `String`;

 ### Predefined Wire-Encodings

 #### Strings
 The simplest predefined wire encodings are for strings.
-The are defined by:
+They are defined by:

     io.threadcso.net.StringChannelCRLF
     io.threadcso.net.StringChannelUTF8